 Let’s start with how easy it is to actually create a website.
 While each platform has ‘page builders’ that help you structure and build all your web pages, you will need to know a little bit of code.

-Our independent research tells us that Bluehost is the best WordPress.org hosting provider.
+From our independent research, we found that Bluehost is the best WordPress.org hosting provider.
 It comes with features such as one-click installs, which means you can connect your site in just that – one click.
-It also automatically updates your site in line with WordPress’ updates, so you don’t have to manually stay on top of them.
+Bluehost also automatically updates your site in line with WordPress’ updates, so you don’t have to manually stay on top of them.

 Theme designs and customization are all about the look and feel of your website – its appearance, the options available to you, and to what extent you can edit it.

 WordPress.org is open-source, so customization is essentially limitless.
 You can use any WordPress themes, or add a different one built by a third party.
-You can even design your own custom theme, although this is very complex, so we wouldn’t recommend it unless you hire a web developer to do it for you.
+You can even design your own custom theme, although this is very complex, so we wouldn’t recommend it unless you’re working with a web developer.